-Najawa: A Story of Palestine is a 45’ long comic piece created by artist Michelle Sayles in the summer of 2015.
+Najawa: A Story of Palestine is a 45’ long street comic created by artist Michelle Sayles in the summer of 2015.
 The comic tells the story of a Palestinian woman’s life in decade snapshots as she navigates her country under occupation, ending with a vision of future liberation.
 The story synthesizes together oral history, documentary, … Continue reading Najawa: A Story of Palestine

 As part of The Most Costly Journey project, this piece shares the story of Ponciano* (name changed for anonymity) and his involvement with Migrant Justice/Justicia Migrante in Vermont.
 Produced with support from the Open Door Clinic, Vermont Folklife Center, UVM Extension Bridges to Health, UVM Anthropology, and Marek Bennett’s Comics Workshop.
 To see … Continue reading El Viaje Más Caro